Telecommunications: Modulation

 The shaping of a signal to convey information is known as modulation.
-Modulation can be used to represent a digital message as an analog waveform.
+Modulation can be used to represent a digital message as an analogue waveform.
 This is commonly called "keying"—a term derived from the older use of Morse Code in telecommunications—and several keying techniques exist (these include phase-shift keying, frequency-shift keying, and amplitude-shift keying).
-The "Bluetooth" system, for example, uses phase-shift keying to exchange information between various devices.
-In addition, there are combinations of phase-shift keying and amplitude-shift keying which is called (in the jargon of the field) "quadrature amplitude modulation" (QAM) that are used in high-capacity digital radio communication systems.
+The Bluetooth system, for example, uses phase-shift keying to exchange information between various devices.
+In addition, there are combinations of phase-shift keying and amplitude-shift keying which is called (in the jargon of the field) quadrature amplitude modulation (QAM) that are used in high-capacity digital radio communication systems.

-Modulation can also be used to transmit the information of low-frequency analog signals at higher frequencies.
-This is helpful because low-frequency analog signals cannot be effectively transmitted over free space.
-Hence the information from a low-frequency analog signal must be impressed into a higher-frequency signal (known as the "carrier wave") before transmission.
+Modulation can also be used to transmit the information of low-frequency analogue signals at higher frequencies.
+This is helpful because low-frequency analogue signals cannot be effectively transmitted over free space.
+Hence the information from a low-frequency analogue signal must be impressed into a higher-frequency signal (known as the carrier wave) before transmission.
 There are several different modulation schemes available to achieve this [two of the most basic being amplitude modulation (AM) and frequency modulation (FM)].
-An example of this process is a disc jockey's voice being impressed into a 96 MHz carrier wave using frequency modulation (the voice would then be received on a radio as the channel "96 FM").
+An example of this process is a disc jockey's voice being impressed into a 96 MHz carrier wave using frequency modulation (the voice would then be received on a radio as the channel 96 FM).
 In addition, modulation has the advantage that it may use frequency division multiplexing (FDM).

 Telecommunication networks

 A telecommunications network is a collection of transmitters, receivers, and communications channels that send messages to one another.
 Some digital communications networks contain one or more routers that work together to transmit information to the correct user.
-An analog communications network consists of one or more switches that establish a connection between two or more users.
+An analogue communications network consists of one or more switches that establish a connection between two or more users.
 For both types of networks, repeaters may be necessary to amplify or recreate the signal when it is being transmitted over long distances.
 This is to combat attenuation that can render the signal indistinguishable from the noise.

-Another advantage of digital systems over analog is that their output is easier to store in memory, i.e. two voltage states (high and low) are easier to store than a continuous range of states.
+Another advantage of digital systems over analogue is that their output is easier to store in memory, i.e., two voltage states (high and low) are easier to store than a continuous range of states.

 Societal impact

 Telecommunication has a significant social, cultural and economic impact on modern society.
-In 2008, estimates placed the telecommunication industry's revenue at US$4.7 trillion or just under three percent of the gross world product (official exchange rate).
+In 2008, estimates placed the telecommunication industry's revenue at US$4.7 trillion or just under three per cent of the gross world product (official exchange rate).
 Several following sections discuss the impact of telecommunication on society.